andrewdavidmackenzie/pigg/README.md

 A "GUI-less" binary.
 Currently, it has minimal functionality.
 It can be built on any platform and will use the fake Hardware backend (but not be very useful!).

-If built on the Pi (with the "pi" feature), then it has a real GPIO hardware backend.
+If built on the Pi (with the "pi_hw" feature), then it has a real GPIO hardware backend.

 It takes a file command line option.
 It will load the GPIO configuration from the file (like "piggui" can) and it will apply it to the hardware.
 But currently there is no way to interact with it after that.